 Windows Server 2016 Standard or Windows Server 2016 Standard (Desktop Experience)

-With Windows Server 2016, the Windows Server 2016 Standard installation is actually what we have known to be the Core installation in the past.
+With Windows Server 2016, the standard installation is actually what we have known to be the core installation in the past.
 The core installation is a server without the GUI installed.

 The Windows Server 2016 Standard (Desktop Experience) installation is the server with the Windows 10 GUI and Server Manager installed.